 - Best for: Reaching shoppers who viewed your products but didn’t purchase

-For beginners, Sponsored Products campaigns remain the most accessible entry point, with the highest average ROI (typically 3-4x ad spend for optimized campaigns).
+For beginners, Sponsored Products campaigns remain the most accessible entry point, with the highest average ROI (typically 3.5-4.5x ad spend for optimized campaigns, up from 3-4x in 2024).

 Setting Up Your First Campaign